solid/authorization-panel/proposals/acp/enforcement-propagation.md

 ### Access Enforcement

-When an [Agent](definitions.md#agent) A attempts to access a Resource R using HTTP method M, the following algorithm is used to enforce access control.
+When an [Agent](definitions.md#agent) A attempts to access a Resource R using HTTP method M, the following algorithm is used to enforce access change.

 [Access Enforcement](access-enforcement.md)